AlanKrajina/JS-learn/C#.md

 ID: 1 hello there by John
 ID: 1 what is this  by John
 ID: 2 Nike by Mick via link https://...

+Song length: 0.5
+The Elapsed song time: 0.1
+The Elapsed song time: 0.2
+The Elapsed song time: 0.30000000000000004
+The Elapsed song time: 0.4
+The Elapsed song time: 0.5
+Song ended
 */
 ```